johnreynolds3d/Bobcoin/README.md

 # bobcoin

-### A slightly Lynchian implementation of a blockchain in C
+### A Slightly Lynchian Implementation of a Blockchain in C

 This is a work in progress.
 I'm currently working on mirroring the Bitcoin protocol, but with a twist...